toptensoftware/moe-js/readme.md

 ## API Reference

-When you import Moe-js, the returned object is the default instance of the MoeEngine class.
+When you import moe-js, the returned object is the default instance of the MoeEngine class.

 ```Javascript
     const moe = require('moe-js');